startion2007/ScreenChat/README.md

 * Giovanni Di Grezia, whose [code](http://www.xgiovio.com/blog-photos-videos-other/blog/resign-your-ios-ipa-frameworks-and-plugins-included/) served as the basis for the patchapp.sh revisions.
 * [alexzielenski](https://github.com/alexzielenski) for optool.
 * [BishopFox](https://github.com/BishopFox) for theos-jailed.
+* [iMokhles](https://github.com/iMokhles) for fixing the text limit issues and improving arm64 compatibility.

 How to install